 How to save money on fuel

-In 2022 petrol prices reached a record high with the average family car costing over £100 to fill up with petrol.
+While petrol prices have stabilised in recent months, we only have to look back to 2022 when petrol prices were at an all-time high with the average family car costing over £100 to fill up with petrol.
 We share some ways to save money on fuel below but read our article 'How to save money on fuel' for additional tips.

 How to save money on personal insurance